Billa (1980 film): Legacy

 Billa was a turning point in his career, disproving detractors that claimed he was "finished" and which saw him accepted as a full-fledged hero.
 He was subsequently cast in a series of roles modelled after Amitabh Bachchan's "angry young man" persona, in various Tamil remakes of Hindi films written by Salim–Javed and starring Bachchan, who Rajinikanth has credited as his inspiration.
 The success of Billa established Rajinikanth as one of the top stars of Tamil cinema.
 However, historian G. Dhananjayan lamented that it also started the trend in Tamil cinema where the protagonist enjoys being a gangster and the audience is not shown the character's backstory, in contrast to earlier films where the protagonist takes to crime due to societal issues.
-Billa's dialogue "En kodi parakavendiya yedathula vera yevan kodi da parakum" (How can another man's flag fly in a place where my flag should fly?) attained popularity.
+Billa's dialogue "En kodi parakavendiya yedathula vera yevan kodi da parakum" (In the place where my flag is meant to fly, who else's flag do you think will fly?) attained popularity.
 Krishnamoorthy became popularly known as "Billa" Krishnamoorthy after this film's release.
 Venkateswaran Narayanan, the deputy editor at The Times of India, said, "I would think [Rajinikanth's] road to superstardom began with the steps he took in Billa.
 You can make a clear distinction between the roles he did before and after Billa."